Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Cost Comparison

 Before we get to the final verdict, let’s quickly compare pricing, as cost can be a major consideration for many people.
 And let’s start with Babbel.
-They offer a few different plans, ranging from around $7 per month (for their 12-month plan) up to $14 per month (for their pay-as-you-go plan).
+They offer a few different plans, ranging from around $8 per month (for their 12-month plan) up to $15 per month (for their pay-as-you-go plan).
+Then the lifetime subscription, which includes access to all Babbel languages, costs about $300 MSRP, although you can usually get a deal with a promotion code.

 With Mondly, they actually offer a free version, but it’s very limited.
 Honestly, it’s really more like a free trial than anything.

 Instead, most people opt for the Premium Plan, which unlocks all Mondly content and features.
-This costs $10 per month (pay-as-you-go) or around $48 if you want to pay up for an entire year in advance (i.e. $4 per month).
+This costs about $10 per month (pay-as-you-go) or about $62 if you want to pay up for an entire year in advance (i.e. about $5 per month).
+There’s also a lifetime access plan – pricing for that one varies based on current sales.
+With the right coupon, you can often find it for about $120 upfront.

 Verdict: Babbel or Mondly To Learn A Language?